Com1t/TRT_tutorial/README.md

 1. Run the sample to create a TensorRT inference engine and run inference:
     `python3 sample.py`

 2. Verify that the sample ran successfully.
-If the sample runs successfully you should see a match between the test case and the prediction.
+If the sample runs successfully you should see a "Valid?
+True" in the end of the output.
      ```
-    Test Case: 0
-    Prediction: 0
+    Valid?
+True
     ```

 ### Sample --help options